top of page

 Transcend Yur Sorry Naked Butts Elsewhere

-Maybe, even, if they decide to close shop and flip the place, eventually:
+And maybe even, if they eventually decide to move on and flip the place:

-Assuming the last rumor isn't their actual ultimate goal (and maybe even if it is, assuming they actually agreed on one; group ownership can make for conflicting intents and interests)...if everyone who has ever loved the place steps up a positive focus on the place, holding its time-honored energy and visualizing a future stewardship redeeming the scene -- while at the same time organizing and gaining momentum, garnering support and making a contingency commitment to attracting an appropriate buyer -- THEN the current 'owners' might never generate a critical level of patronage...or, if indeed having pockets deep enough to slam gates to the public and not be bothered, manage to have one iota of peace of mind trying to enjoy the Shangri-la they effectively legally stole from the public.
+Assuming the last rumor isn't their actual ultimate goal (and maybe even if it is, if they actually ever agreed on one; group ownership can make for conflicting intents and interests)...if everyone who has ever loved the place steps up a positive focus on the place, holding its time-honored energy and visualizing a future stewardship redeeming the scene (and anyone able to work on finding one) -- THEN the current 'owners' might never generate a critical level of patronage...or, if indeed having pockets deep enough to slam the gates to the public and not be bothered, manage to have one iota of peace of mind in trying to enjoy the Shangri-la they effectively stole from the public.

 In photo: former zenned-out mandala pattern of bathhouse floors, including sauna.
 Old boards were torn out around 2012 due to longstanding moisture rot.
-Management and/or owner were unwilling to take the time, expense and effort to replicate the longtime meditation-friendly touch that had helped make place exceptional.
+Management and/or owner were unwilling to take the time, expense and effort to replicate the longtime meditation-friendly touch that had helped make the place exceptional.
+(Legend has it was fashioned a Black carpenter.)

-They'd realize the current widespread public condemnation -- reflecting the mountain of squirrelly karma their diverted scene created since the legal transfer in early 2016 -- has been neutralizing the effect any good works the outfit might've ever hoped to achieve.
+They'd realize the current widespread public condemnation -- reflecting the mountain of squirrelly karma their diverted scene created since soon after the legal transfer in early 2016 -- has been neutralizing the effect any good works the outfit might ever hope to achieve.

-Former devotees, no longer feeling welcome, stayed away in droves long before they ever scrapped spa service.
+Former devotees, no longer feeling welcome, stayed away in droves long before they ever scrapped spa service outright.
 Annual workshop and performance events that had gone on forever there (notably Zavada's and DeLong's) soon faded away.
-Would-be participants and event bookers realized they'd been unwittingly drinking the Kool-aid, supporting a staggeringly egregious misuse of the place by remaining dependent on it.
-They'd at first perhaps been in denial of how the operation's former often-relaxed atmosphere, flowing like the creek coursing through it, had been so unceremoniously pushed off a cliff.
+Would-be participants and event bookers realized they'd been unwittingly drinking the Kool-aid, supporting a staggeringly egregious misuse of the place, by remaining dependent on it.
+They'd at first perhaps been in denial of how the operation's former, often-relaxed atmosphere, flowing like the creek running through it, had been unceremoniously pushed off a cliff.

-Whether or not the current 'owners' ever come around on their own, realizing they made a monumentally serious miscalculation (here assuming they didn't buy the place ultimately as a realty investment), energetic forces, especially leavened with positive visualization and, yes, spirit of forgiveness, could hasten the day the universe convinces them it'd be a good thing to move on and let new, appropriate stewards again manifest a nonprofit spa and retreat operation furthering the 78-year Henry Stewart family legacy.
+Whether or not the current 'owners' ever come around on their own, realizing they've made one monumentally serious miscalculation (here assuming they didn't buy the place primarily as a realty investment), energetic forces, especially leavened with positive visualization and the spirit of forgiveness, could hasten the day the universe convinces them it'd be a good thing to move on and let new, appropriate stewards resurrect the operation that will further the 78-year Henry Stewart family legacy and that of a select few since.

-One under energized, service-dedicated stewards who find greater reward in service than in trying to get rich off the place or bogart it for themselves to do their own thing.
-A fresh stream of mindful visitors building up a thriving scene once again serving the greater good.
-An oasis for any seeking healing nature's way while attuning to the land's powerful medicine.
+One under energized, service-dedicated stewards who find more reward in genuine service than trying to get rich off the place or bogart it to do their own thing.
+A fresh stream of mindful visitors building up a thriving scene again serving the public.
+An oasis for any seeking healing nature's way while attuning to the land's medicine.

 A weary world might then again breathe a little easier.

-Even would-be followers and supporters of Pneuma and adjunct group-ownership outfits and causes might sour once connecting the dots.
-They'll realize how its bureaucratic mucky-mucks have essentially waged cultural genocide -- what more than one stunned fan called "a crime against humanity."
+Even current and would-be followers and supporters of Pneuma and adjunct group-ownership outfits and causes might sour once connecting the dots.
+They'll realize how its bureaucratic mucky-mucks essentially waged cultural genocide -- what more than one stunned fan has called a crime against humanity.

-They'll be shocked to learn how the general public -- notable among them the myriad nature friendly seeking out one of the few genuine rural healing mineral-water spas left around -- were so callously thrown out into the cold...how the former nature-attuned lifestyle of thousands has been suffering frostbite for years now, their long accustomed natural body-mind-spirit health regimen suddenly gone, just so private-minded people with enough dollars could toy with the legally seized realm to pursue half-baked fantasies and maybe ultimately make a killing selling the 'property' to the highest bidder sometime in the future.
+They'd be shocked to learn how the general public -- notable among them the myriad nature friendly seeking out what had been one of the few genuine rural healing mineral-water spas left around -- were so mindlessly thrown out in the cold...how the former nature-attuned lifestyle of thousands has been suffering frostbite ever since, their long accustomed natural body-mind-spirit health regimen derailed just so a few private-minded people with enough dollars could toy with the legally seized realm to enjoy it themselves, pursue half-baked fantasies, hawk remedial new age classes, and maybe make a killing selling the 'property' sometime down the line.

 Part 5